astropy/astropy-APEs/APE_coordinated_pkg.rst

-The biggest-picture change is to split the currently single-category affiliated package ecosystem into two categories: "Astropy coordinated" and "Astropy affiliated" package.
+The biggest-picture change is to split the currently single-category affiliated package ecosystem into two categories: "Astropy coordinated" and "Astropy affiliated" packages.
 This change is not as drastic as it sounds because it reflects the reality of the current situation.
 As outlined above, two such categories effectively exist already, and this APE simply formalizes this status.